Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Numerical results

-For each example, the stepsize and path length (i.e.\ the number of numerical integration steps) for DHMC were manually adjusted over short preliminary runs, visually examining the trace plots of the worst mixing parameters.
-We then used the same stepsize for sampling the continuous parameters in the NUTS-Gibbs sampler.
-In both the samplers, continuous parameters with range constraints are transformed into unconstrained ones to facilitate sampling \citep{stan16,pymc16}.
-More precisely, the constraint $\theta > 0$ is handled by a log transform $\theta \to \log \theta$ and $\theta \in [0, 1]$ by a log odds transform $\theta \to \log \left( \theta / (1 - \theta) \right)$ as done in Stan and PyMC.
-DHMC handles constraints on discrete parameters automatically through the coordinate-wise integrator of Algorithm~\ref{alg:coord_integrator_with_laplace_mom}.
+In all our numerical results, continuous parameters with range constraints are transformed into unconstrained ones to facilitate sampling.
+More precisely, the constraint $\theta > 0$ is handled by a log transform $\theta \to \log \theta$ and $\theta \in [0, 1]$ by a logit transform $\theta \to \log \left\{ \theta / (1 - \theta) \right\}$ as done in Stan and PyMC \citep{stan16,pymc16}.
+For each example, the stepsize and path length for \dhmc{} were manually adjusted over short preliminary runs by visually examining trace plots.
+The stepsize for the continuous parameter updates of \nutsGibbs{} was adjusted analogously.

-Efficiencies of the algorithms are compared through effective sample sizes (ESS) \citep{geyer11}.
-As is commonly done in the MCMC literature, we compute the effective sample sizes of the first and second moment estimators for each parameter and report the minimum ESS across all the parameters.
-ESS's are estimated using the method of batch means with 25 batches \citep{geyer11}, averaged over the estimates from 8 independent chains.\footnote{While the consistency of a batch means estimator requires the number of batches to grow with the length of a chain, some of our benchmark samplers mix so slowly that it seemed practically impossible to run them long enough for such an estimator to be unbiased \citep{flegal2010batch}.
-An estimator with a fixed number of batches is at least unbiased for a long enough chain, so we chose to use a fixed number of batches and assess its accuracy by running multiple independent chains.
-For reversible chains, our batch means estimates were similar to those of the monotone positive sequence estimator of \citet{geyer92}.
-The R package \textsc{CODA} \citep{plummer06} provides an alternative estimator but it appeared to overestimate ESS's for very slowly mixing chains while the batch means and monotone sequence estimators agreed.} We report a confidence interval for the ESS estimator of the form $\pm 1.96 \, \hat{\sigma}$ with the empirical variance $\hat{\sigma}^2$.
+Efficiencies of the algorithms are compared through effective sample sizes \citep{geyer11}.
+As is commonly done in the \mcmc{} literature, we compute the effective sample sizes of the first and second moment estimators for each parameter and report the minimum value across all the parameters. \expandafter\MakeUppercase \ess{}s are estimated using the method of batch means with 25 batches \citep{geyer11}, averaged over the estimates from 8 independent chains.